 Information on forthcoming road closures:

-Anlaby & East Ella Flood Alleviation Scheme (AEEFAS) - Road Closures and Diversions - Oct 2017 update (pdf 14.7mb opens in new window)
+Anlaby & East Ella Flood Alleviation Scheme (AEEFAS) - Road Closures and Diversions - Dec 2017 update (pdf 5.6mb opens in new window)

 We are aware of concerns about affordable insurance in flood risk areas and have been active in engaging with central government and the insurance industry to achieve this.
 It is our view that insurance should not be unreasonably withheld from people in flood risk areas.

-The government and the Association of British Insurers recently agreed to develop a new mechanism to allow for affordable insurance in flood affected areas.
-This new mechanism, to be known as 'Flood Re', is still in development but the insurance industry has agreed to follow a previous agreement called the Statement of Principles until July 2015.
+The government and the Association of British Insurers agreed on a way to allow for affordable insurance in areas affected by flooding.
+This is known as 'Flood Re'.